BRYN4444/HitmanRoulette/README.md

   * HITMAN: Would Of Assassination is getting a physical release, so wording was slightly changed in About & Help > Compatibility & Issues.
   * An Extra Objective applicable to all Elusive Targets wasn't properly displaying an image.
   * Slight rewording of Roulette Settings descriptions.
-* **Current Plans:**
-  * With HITMAN content at a slower cadence now, updates to the Roulette will be slower too.
-There may be the odd small things here and there, but outside the November Contracts Mode support for the seasonal missions, the Roulette won't be getting any new significant changes.
-  * I'd like to thank anyone who has used the Roulette for these past several years!
-While it wasn't my original concept, I was happy to iterate on it, making it more robust despite my hobbyist coding experience.
-Even through Freelancer uses similar concepts, I'm glad you who took the time to read this are still enjoying the Roulette.
-Thanks!
->**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
->* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
->* Generate impossibilities when using the Roulette with Elusive Targets or past titles HITMAN / HITMAN 2.
->* Have troubles or questions about the Stream Overlay.

 ---